|

 The Doctor adjusted the frequency until he found a short wave signal trying

 to contact the Halcyon.
-He signalled to Captain Goss and he came and took
+He signalled to Captain Goss who came and took

-the microphone and reported that they had a temporary radio fault and
+the microphone.
+He reported that they had a temporary radio fault and

 asked for the helicopter rescue for the man with the broken leg who was